syrekable/Popley-iOS/README.md

 ## Features

-* stylish cards that show you what and when to water
+* stylish cards that show you what and when to water - :white_check_mark:
-* notifications on the time of watering
+* notifications on the time of watering - :white_check_mark:
-* timelapse of growth
+* timelapse of growth - :white_large_square: